merRen22/cowboy-bebop-quote-generator/README.md

 To fill all your code with references to Cowboy Bebop now you can get random quotes and images with quotes.

+This is the original branch made with JS 100%

 ## Install

 ```npm